Jerez de la Frontera pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Jerez de la Frontera?

-On 25 June 2026, Grass is the dominant pollen source in Jerez de la Frontera. willow, alder, birch, hazel, and cypress are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Jerez de la Frontera. alder, artemisia, birch, hazel, cypress, and willow are not currently active.

 When is pollen season in Jerez de la Frontera?